The lazy summer months have not applied at Pinterest headquarters, where several new features, changes and tweaks have been announced.

 - Avoid images with pre-cut corners shapes and any artwork that stretches to the edge

-Business Tip: Get the guide to make sure your profile image looks great on Pinterest.
+Business Tip: Make sure your profile image looks great on Pinterest.
 If it’s your logo, make sure that the colors are vibrant and that it does not get cut off (those with long horizontal logos, I’m talking to you).

 Which feature are you most excited about?